petemcfarlane/simple-made-easy-talk/simple-made-easy.md

 - replace it quickly

 ^ not only files and layout, but project file structure.
-Uncle Bob says: Your architectures should tell readers about the system, not about the frameworks you used in your system [*](http://blog.8thlight.com/uncle-bob/2011/09/30/Screaming-Architecture.html) avoid large n-path complexity levels, global state variables, 100 line methods Successful business change and adapt if there software can.
+Uncle Bob says: Your architectures should tell readers about the system, not about the frameworks you used in your system [*](http://blog.8thlight.com/uncle-bob/2011/09/30/Screaming-Architecture.html) global state variables, 100 line methods
+Successful business change and adapt if there software can.
 Is the software going to help or hinder?

 ---